fayaz-dev/fayaz-dev/README.md

 - [Answered 150+ questions](https://stackexchange.com/users/456021/fayaz) on the StackExchange Network, mostly on WordPress.

 - [73K+ answer views](https://www.quora.com/profile/Fayaz-Ahmed-10/) on Quora.

-## :joy: Fun fact:

-- If I like a GitHub repo & it's within my dev stack, I usually fork it, even if I have no plan on contributing.

 ## :mailbox_with_mail: Contact me: